 It's best to start off with any name changes that have to be done in person; bank accounts, driver’s license and SIN.
 You're always required you to show your original marriage certificate and occasionally photo ID when changing names in person.

 Many companies need your name change request to be sent in writing.
 If you're not using a name change kit, set aside half a day to contact each company on your checklist and ask the procedure, what proof to include and then write the email, letter or wait for the form to be sent.

-Easy Name Change customers can cut this down to a 15 minute task.
-Simply forward on our emails then sign and send your letters.
-We've also provided special name change forms, if any of your companies have them.
+Easy Name Change customers can cut this down to a 10 minute task.
+Simply forward on our emails then sign and send the letters and forms.

 5. Notify other companies

 You can update your name with smaller companies on your next visit, or it may not matter if your records are updated at all.
-These companies include your local library, sports clubs, alumni, church, wine club and more.
+These companies include your local library, sports clubs, alumni, church or wine club.

 Considering Changing Names?

 - Marriage certificate